 Disruptions will keep being an issue.
 The question is, are you prepared for the next?

-Here is our checklist with they key steps to create more resilient supply chains:
+Here is our checklist with the key steps to increase supply chain resilience:

 Keep your supply chain in sync with the strategy